SciBorgs/SciGuides/docs/lessons/IntroToSoftware.md

 We use this in conjunction with **Github**, a website that gives us a **free server** to put our code onto and **get our code from**.

 >That is all!
-Farewell young aspiring Sciborgs programmer!
+Farewell young aspiring programmer!
 Head over to [our Software Setup Guide](SoftwareSetup.md) to continue your journey.